01 of 10

 Pull in the Pendants

 Pendants lights are a great idea—but in a small kitchen, keep these lights light and airy (believe it or not, it is possible to weigh down your kitchen with large, heavy pendants).
 These Koshi wood and chrome pendants from AXO Lighting are a prime example of how to effectively use pendant lights in a small space.
 The lights are wrapped in dark wenge finish bamboo lampshades for a fresher feeling.Continue to 6 of 10 below.

 If you've got a small kitchen, it's 90 percent certain that you've got what is called a galley kitchen.
 A galley (sometimes called corridor kitchen) is little more than a hallway with counters on either side.
 Typically, one counter has all of the services (sink, stove, dishwasher, etc.), with the other side comprising cabinets and counters.

 When planning your small kitchen, it's a good idea to learn how to work with the compact specifications of galley kitchens.Continue to 7 of 10 below.

 07 of 10

-Fortunately, kitchen cabinet manufacturers have gotten smart recently about how and where to create storage space.
-Filler cabinets with sliders--as narrow as three inches--help you store baking pans, spices, utensils, and other smaller items.
+Fortunately, kitchen cabinet manufacturers have gotten smart about how and where to create storage space.
+For example, filler cabinets with sliders, as narrow as three inches wide, can help you store baking pans, spices, utensils, and other smaller items.

 Another idea is to install pantry cabinets and wall cabinets that reach to the ceiling.
-The gap at the top is visually appealing--it does make the cabinets feel less imposing--but it's still wasted space that collects dust.
+Although the gap at the top can visually appealing (it does make the wall cabinets feel less imposing), in a small kitchen this is valuable space being wasted.
 Fill it in!Continue to 8 of 10 below.

 08 of 10